 No matter what your reason for pausing or closing your store is, I’m going to walk you through the step-by-step process to pause or close your Shopify store.

 If you close your store today, there is a chance that you may want to reopen it again in the future, even not on Shopify anymore.
 Therefore, you need to backup your data to use it later.
-That’s why this is the compulsory task.
+That’s why this is a compulsory task.

 To backup your Shopify store, you need to export Shopify data to CSV files.
 The most important data to back up are products, customers, and orders.